 You don’t need a lot of money to start investing.
 Open an account with a mutual fund company that has no-load funds and low expense ratios.

 If you have the cash to buy property, consider investing in real estate.
-You can create an additional income stream by leasing a rental property, and also earn over the long term through property price appreciation.
+You can create an additional income stream by leasing a rental property and benefit from the appreciation in property value.

 It’s best not to invest all your money in one thing.
 Diversification, or owning many different types of investments, is less risky and will smooth out the ride.

-“Stick with the basics (a mix of stocks, bonds, cash and real estate), and not what your friends are doing.
-Everyone’s situation is different,” says certified financial planner Dana Twight, founder of Twight Financial Education in Seattle.
+“Stick with the basics (a mix of stocks, bonds, cash and real estate) and not what your friends are doing.
+Everyone’s situation is different,” says Dana Twight, CFP, founder of Twight Financial Education in Seattle.